Tejasbarhate11/Galytix.WebApi/README.md

 6. Paste http://localhost:9091/swagger/v1/swagger.json in the broswer to view some basic information about the endpoints present in the API.

 >API ENDPOINT
-1. The api endpoint is http://localhost:9091/api/gwp/avg
+1. The api endpoint is http://localhost:9091/api/gwp/avg .
+2. To get the required data we need a POST request on the above mentioned endpoint (using Postman/ Insomnia/ chrome extension).
+3. The Content-Type is application/json.
-2. The request object looks like
+4. The request object looks like
 ```
   {
     "country":"ao",